 - A current rating for the aircraft you will use

 A current certificate of airworthiness or permit to fly that is recognised by the country/countries you are flying to or overflying;

-- An EASA certificate of airworthiness is likely to be accepted everywhere
+- A CAA certificate of airworthiness is likely to be accepted everywhere

 - An EASA Permit to Fly may not be be recognised outside EASA states